iter8-tools/docs/docs/user-guide/topics/ab_testing.md

 ## Configuring the Iter8 A/B/n Service

 An Iter8 A/B/n service implements the gRPC API.
-This service is configured, at deployment, to watch the resoruce objects for a set of applications so that it can identify new versions and their mapping to a track label.
+This service is configured, at deployment, to watch the resource objects for a set of applications so that it can identify new versions and their mapping to a track label.

 To watch for versions of an application, specify the list of the types of the objects that must be present and ready for a version to be considered ready:

 `--set "apps.<namespace>.<application_name>.resources={<comma separated list resoure types>}"`

-Valid resource types are corresponding Kubenetes resource types (specified by group, version and resource) are listed below.
+Valid resource types are corresponding Kubernetes resource types (specified by group, version and resource) are listed below.
 When the required condition value is `true`, the resource object is considered ready.

 | Type Name | Kubernetes Resource Type (GVR) | Required Condition |
 | ---- | ---- | ----------- |